10 Japanese Dishes You Must Try – A Culinary Journey

 1. What is the most popular Japanese dish worldwide?

-No, while dishes like sushi and sashimi feature raw fish, many Japanese dishes—such as ramen, tempura, yakitori, and tonkatsu—are fully cooked and rich in flavor.
+No, Japanese cuisine includes both raw and cooked dishes.
+While sushi and sashimi feature raw fish, dishes like ramen, tempura, yakitori, and tonkatsu are fully cooked and flavorful.

-Soba noodles are thin and made from buckwheat flour, offering a slightly nutty taste, while udon noodles are thick, chewy, and made from wheat flour, typically served in a mild broth.
+Soba noodles are thin, made from buckwheat flour, and have a slightly nutty taste.
+Udon noodles are thicker, chewy, made from wheat flour, and usually served in a mild, comforting broth.

 relates Posts